 Congratulations, you’re having a baby!

 You’re doing everything you can to have a healthy pregnancy and a healthy baby but you’re not sure if exercising is right for you.
 I understand, you really don’t want to risk a miscarriage or an early delivery.
 Well, rest assured: it is absolutely safe to exercise during pregnancy, it’s even recommended!
+If you have any questions about what is the right exercise for you, you can talk to groups like PCOMT who can help you decide what’s safe for you and your baby.

 As long as you are having a healthy pregnancy, it is ok to exercise.
 If you were physically active before you were pregnant, it’s safe to remain active during pregnancy.